kailinwei/using-OBS/docs/studio.md

 **1.** Click the **Studio Mode** button on the right corner of your program window.
 You can add the scene and sources by clicking the plus button on the left corner of the main screen.
 ![_imag1.5b_](https://github.com/kailinwei/using-OBS/blob/gh-pages/assets/images/task1.5b.png?raw=true "Click Studio Mode")

 Two panels will be presenting on the screen.
-The left panel is your **preview** scene and the right panel presents the scene that is showing on **live scene**.
+The left panel is your preview scene and the right panel presents the scene that is showing on live scene.

  Preview scene is editable when you are streaming.
 Hence, you can always make changes to it until you feel you are ready to present.
 For this part of the instruction, I have two scenes, one is Google home page on the browser and the other one is the image.